CoSimGNN: Towards Large-scale Graph Similarity Computation: Introduction

 With the rapid development of deep learning technology, graph neural networks (GNNs) which automatically extract the graph’s structural characteristics provide a new solution for similarity computation of graph structures.
 Typically, GNN-based solution involves two stages: (1) embedding, which maps each graph to its representation feature vector, making similar graphs close in the vector space; (2) similarity computation based on these feature vectors.
 With different methods in the first stage, existing deep learning techniques for graph similarity computation can be classified into two categories, as illustrated in Fig. \ref{fig:aec}.
-The first category, exemplified by \textsc{Hierarchically Mean (GCN-Mean)} and \textsc{Hierarchical Max (GCN-Max)} \cite{NIPS2016_6081}, directly maps graphs to feature vectors respectively by hierarchically coarsening the graphs and computes similarity based on the representation vectors of the two graphs.
-The second category embraced by \textsc{Graph Matching Networks (GMN)} \cite{li2019graph} embeds pair of graphs at the same time with cross-graph low-level interactions.
+The first category (named embedding models) exemplified by Hierarchically Mean (\textsc{GCN-Mean}) and Hierarchical Max (\textsc{GCN-Max}) \cite{NIPS2016_6081}, directly maps graphs to feature vectors respectively by hierarchically coarsening the graphs and computes similarity based on the representation vectors of the two graphs.
+The second category (named matching models) embraced by Graph Matching Networks (\textsc{GMN}) \cite{li2019graph} embeds pair of graphs at the same time with cross-graph low-level interactions.
 Other methods like \textsc{GSimCNN} \cite{bai2018convolutional} and \textsc{GRAPHSIM} \cite{bai2020learning} are similar to the second category except that they do not generate two separate feature vectors but instead directly embed graph pair to similarity score with cross-graph interactions.
 Meanwhile \textsc{SimGNN} \cite{bai2018simgnn} deploy the two categories above parallelly.
-For simplicity, we call the first category embedding models and the second matching models in the rest of the paper.